jordan0809/geqo/doc/readme.md

 # Getting started

-First make sure you install all the necessary packages for GEQO in your environment.
-See the instructions in the GEQO Readme in the main folder.
+First make sure you install all the necessary packages for geqo in your environment.
+See the instructions in the geqo Readme in the main folder.

 To view the site, in a Terminal window, navigate to the `docs-site` directory and run
 ```